Search the collections

 - A Place & Date Used Melbourne, Australia

-- Egg from one of the mechanical hens in Cole's Book Arcade, Melbourne.
+- One half of an egg from one of the mechanical hens in Cole's Book Arcade, Melbourne.

 According to Cole Turnley, in his book 'Cole of the Book Arcade: a pictorial biography of E.W.Cole', Cole introduced a mechanical hen, made by a German firm, into the new Music Department in the Little Collins Street section of the Coles Book Arcade, about 1889.
 It had been supplied by the Symphonion Company - an advertisement for the hen was apparently enclosed with the invoice for the synphonion that was purchased for the Arcade in 1889.